orangejuice/blog/data/activity/movie-芳芳-1993/record.en.md

     Vincent Perez
 ---

-From head to toe, beauty that is breathtakingly beautiful.
-The beauty of openness, the beauty of restraint, the beauty of indulgence, the beauty of madness.
-So tempting, so romantic, so heart-wrenching.
-Can love be like this?
-Full of imagination.
-Admiring France, refreshing knowledge.
+Beauty from head to toe, stunningly beautiful.
+The beauty that is open, restrained, indulgent, and mad.
+So tempting, so romantic, so heart-stirring.
+Can love also be like this?
+Rich in imagination.
+Admire France, refreshing understanding.